|AAMC MD-PhD Summer Undergraduate Research Programs||

 |Consortium for Graduate Study in Management||

-Students with a bachelor's degree who are planning to pursue a graduate degree full time at one of the Consortium-member schools are eligible for this award.
-Students must be African-American, Hispanic-American or Native-American and be planning to pursue a managerial career in business, government or non-profit organizations.
+Students with a bachelor's degree who are planning to pursue an MBA full time at one of the Consortium-member schools are eligible for this award.

 Award Value: Each award is a two-year, full-time fellowship, which covers tuition and required fees for a total of two years.